Econergy paves its own way

 “The structuring of the financing for Parau will be very similar to that of Ratesti,” Podhorzer told PFI.

 Econergy partnered on the development of Ratesti with Israeli peer Nofar.
 In Q1 2024, Raiffeisen Bank provided a 10-year €60m project financing for the €100m scheme.
 The margin is between 300bp and 400bp over three month Euribor.
 The debt coverage ratio is below 1.2x.
-The project is developed on a 50:50 basis by the two Israeli companies but the sole borrower is Econergy England.
+The project is developed on a 50:50 basis by the two Israeli companies but the sole borrower is Econergy Renewable Energy.
 In addition to the loan, the parties have agreed on a €8.5m total cash sweep that will be distributed yearly throughout the tenor of the loan.

 For Oradea, the company has drawn €44.16m from a debt facility it signed in 2023 with Israel’s Phoenix Insurance and is in talks with a large bank to secure a €100m construction loan with a tenor of between three and five years.
 Scurtu Mare has also been backed by Phoenix with a €16m convertible loan and a €6m fixed loan covering about half of the project’s costs.
 In January 2023, Israel's largest insurer Phoenix Insurance committed a two-year €110.25m convertible loan and two-year €39.75m term loan to Econergy for 515MW of developments in Poland and Romania.
 That was added to Phoenix’s 2022 €100m equity commitment, making Phoenix a core investor in Econergy.